brandonryan/js-context/Readme.md

 It is recommended to disable this feature when in production by using `setShouldFreeze(false)`.
 Freezing has been known to cause performance issues in certain javascript engines.

+## Internals
+JS-Context uses prototype inheritance to ensure that when you set new values, you never modify the original context.

 # Modules
 **TODO**
 ## Store
 ## Cancel

-JS-Context uses prototype inheritance to ensure that when you set new values, you never modify the original context.